jaiarobotics/jaiabot/src/doc/markdown/page20_build.md

 ## CMake

-The `jaiabot-hydro` software is configured using CMake which (by default) then generates Makefiles that the `make` tool uses to invoke the C++ compiler and linker.
+The `jaiabot` software is configured using CMake which (by default) then generates Makefiles that the `make` tool uses to invoke the C++ compiler and linker.

 This process is summarized by: